 If you have been following along with me on Instagram, you will have seen my #tinylandscapetuesday posts!
-I have been painting tiny (3.75”x5.5”) originals and posting them every Tuesday while also making limited edition prints of these tiny paintings.
+I have been painting tiny (3.75”x5.5”) originals and posting them every Tuesday while also making prints of these tiny paintings.
 They have been a crowd favorite and today I am going to show you how to make a BIG impression with TINY art!

 What you need:

 Custom cut framing mat (I got mine cut at Hobby Lobby.
 The 9x9 was $8 and the 12x16 was $11)

 Flat head screw driver (Optional: to bend tabs on the back of the frame)